 Considering the wilderness backpacker’s likely needs guides us more to a small axe or a hatchet.
 Gransfors axes are legendary and one, in particular, is ideal for our purpose.

 All Gransfors axes are of excellent quality, hold a good edge and have a traditional design consisting of a forged head and a hickory shaft.

-This design is favored because you can craft a new shaft in the field should this be necessary in an emergency, using only the axe head; this is not an option with an axe that has a thermoplastic shaft moulded around the axe head.
+This design is favored because you can craft a new shaft in the field should this be necessary for an emergency, using only the axe head; this is not an option with an axe that has a thermoplastic shaft molded around the axe head.

 This is another area where there is little or no difference.
 The knife and the axe are so sharp that accurate carving can be done with both quite easily.

 Again, because the knife and the axe are so sharp, all the tasks involved in preparing animals for cooking are easily achieved with either.

 Due to unforeseen circumstances, you may need to build a shelter or just decide to stay in one place for a few days and not use your tent; an axe in these situations becomes invaluable, and the knife, understandably, takes a back seat.

 The axe comes out on top here as the shape of the cutting edge is vastly different from the knife.
 The cutting edge on an axe is a bevel and can be brought back to a sharp shaving edge more easily.

 A knife may be carried on the belt, on the rucksack, or in the rucksack; the axe is exactly the same but slightly more cumbersome on the belt than the knife.